In lieu of traditional Christmas party, Harold B. Jarrett Legion Post members deliver gifts to students - Salisbury Post

 “With COVID coming along this year, there could be no party,” said Williams, who inherited the role of program coordinator this year.
 “I started thinking about ways in which we could give gifts.”

 Instead of bringing the children to the gifts, Williams decided they would bring the gifts to the children.
-She contacted Sarah Boger, a teacher at Shive Elementary School, and obtained a list with over 70 names of students from seven local schools.
+She contacted Sarah Boger, a teacher at Shive Elementary School, and obtained a list with more than 70 names of students from seven local schools.
 Each name was accompanied by three gift requests.

 With the list in tow, Williams waded out into the hustle and bustle of Black Friday to do the shopping.
 The excursion ended up lasting at least four days and featured several trips to stores as well as some online shopping.
 It included “just a few returns,” Williams said.